zaphosting/docs/docs/source-gsltoken.md

 ## ➕ Create token

-To create a gameserver login token, you need to be logged in to the Steam website.
+To create a game server login token, you need to be logged in to the Steam website.
 The Token can be created here: [Steam Game Server Account Management](https://steamcommunity.com/dev/managegameservers)